hypersolutions/hypermock/README.txt

 Tests
 -----

-The tests use MSTest.
-In each test there is a #if statement at the top to load the correct version of MSTest for each platform.

-I have tried NUnit but although it seems to work, both R# and Test Explorer do not work consistently well (at time of writing).

-To avoid frustration, the tests make use in a few places of #if blocks.
-The main place this occurrs is around exception testing.

-MSTest is not consistent in this area.
-One platform prefers Assert.ThrowsException<> and the other uses the ExpectedException attribute.
-Neither have a shared process.

-Also due to the inconsistences again, standard DataRow tests are supported by the less elegant:

-var data = []{ 1,2,3} - whatever your values are.

-This will be reviewed in time when hopefully a framework that works well for all platforms and test runners becomes available.
+The tests use XUnit.
+This allows the common tests to work for both UWP and Desktop frameworks.
+Again, the tests reside in a shared project.

+A note of caution.
+These tests are picked up by the test explorer built into VS but you need to ensure that the default process arhcitecture is set to match the build configuration othewise the UWP tests may not be listed.

 Branches